 lowa employers compete in a global economy which dictates workable and universally beneficial policies that retain and promote flexibility of programs and choices for employees and employers.
 Employers are in the best position to decide the type and scope of necessary benefits to attract and retain a qualified workforce.

-The Legislature should recognize and support the voluntary efforts of employers to respond to individual employee needs for work schedule flexibility.
-ABI believes the state or local subdivisions should not mandate workplace flexibility programs of any kind, including specific paid leave programs and benefits.
+The legislature should recognize and support the voluntary efforts of employers to respond to individual employee needs for work schedule flexibility.